SuperOfficeDocs/superoffice-docs/docs/identity-management/id-transfer-tickets.md

 ---
+title: Tickets and identity transfers
-title: id_transfer_tickets
+uid: id_transfer_tickets
 description: Tickets and identity transfers
 author: {github-id}
 so.date:
 keywords: authentication, user
 so.topic: concept
-so.envir: onsite            # cloud or onsite
+so.envir: onsite
-so.client: web              # online, web, win, pocket, or mobile
+so.client: web
 ---

 # Tickets and identity transfers